smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 | 3  | Mango   |         |         |
 | 4  |         |         |         |

-In Microsoft SQL Server, up to 32 levels of nesting is possible, although the limit varies based on available memory and the complexity of other expressions in the query.
+In Microsoft SQL Server, up to 32 levels of nesting are possible, although the limit varies based on available memory and the complexity of other expressions in the query.
 Individual queries may not support nesting up to 32 levels.
-A subquery can appear anywhere an expression can be used if it returns a single value
+A subquery can appear anywhere an expression can be used if it returns a single value.

 Here is a `SELECT`, within a `SELECT`, within a `SELECT` statement.
 Nesting SQL statements can make them difficult to read and should be avoided if possible.